 The SQL Attributes, Storage (1), Storage (2), Backup, Replication, and Create DB tabbed pages contain settings that require the entry of a file name or a directory path.
-These may be entered manually or selected by using the browse button ().
-Selecting the browse button () opens the following dialog box.
+These may be entered manually or selected by using the browse button () opens the following dialog box.